mlcolab/Pathfinder.jl/docs/src/examples/initializing-hmc.md

 ### Use Pathfinder's metric estimate for sampling

-To use Pathfinder's metric with no metric adaptation, we need to use Pathfinder's own `RankUpdateEuclideanMetric` type, which just wraps our inverse metric estimate for use with AdvancedHMC:
+To use Pathfinder's metric with no metric adaptation, we need to use Pathfinder's own [`Pathfinder.RankUpdateEuclideanMetric`](@ref) type, which just wraps our inverse metric estimate for use with AdvancedHMC:

 ```@example 1
 nadapts = 75